resbaz/resbaz2021/brisbane/about.md

 ResBaz Brisbane will definitely be one of the most worthwhile networking and skill-building opportunities you can attend in Brisbane this year - and it's fantastic value.

-# How can I get involved
+# How can I get involved?

 If you would like to get involved in Research Bazaar 2021, let us know!